Azure/acr/docs/acr-roadmap.md

 ### Portal Face Lift ###
 As we add more and more features, the current user flow is starting to suffer.
 We'll be reworking the flow to support a host of new enhancements we're working on over the next few months.

+### Image Promotion ###
+We're starting to see a pattern where teams use multiple registries that align to their environments.
+Dev has a registry they develop, build, test within.
+The entire development team has full access to push and pull.
+The production environment is locked down to a subset of users and service accounts.
+It has only the images that have passed quality testing.
+It may be the registry that gets geo-replicated, where the dev registry is limited to the region(s) where developers work/deploy to.
+Through an `az acr xxx --source-registry -- destination-registry`, and/or through the Azure Portal, teams can promote/move an image from one registry to another.

 ### User Telemetry ###
 As your registry usage increases through automation, providing visibility into the usage and image size utilization.